maxjamesdev/l4ss_dart/README.md

 The total amount of requests you make can be found with this:
 `(targets * 3) * payloads`

 Please be advised that I do not believe in rate limiting.
+(But I'll add it ASAP)

 -----------------------------------------